Alive Montessori & Private School (est. 2014)

 Different schools have different interpretations of the Montessori philosophy.
 And they implement it in different ways.
 This means there are different types of Montessori schools.

-Supplemented Montessori schools, meanwhile, have a different approach.
+Supplemented (or progressive) Montessori schools, meanwhile, have a different approach.
 While they’re faithful to Montessori principles, they supplement them with more modern curricular approaches and materials.
 For instance, they might have lower teacher-to-student ratios and more specialist classes than classic schools.